Is the Presidential race only big enough for one Texan? Castro and O’Rourke swing through the state

-Austin (KXAN) — A feud between Texans Julian Castro and Beto O’Rourke emerged on Thursday’s nationally televised Democratic primary debate.
+Austin (KXAN) — A feud between Texans Julian Castro and Beto O’Rourke emerged on Wednesday’s nationally televised Democratic primary debate.
+After a successful debate performance, launching criticism at O’Rourke, Castro hopes to siphon support from O’Rourke.
+O’Rourke himself lauded his 2018 narrow loss for U.S. Senate.

-Now, the two make stops in Austin on Friday before swinging through other parts of the state.

 Those votes will give the winner the second most number of primary delegates, and could eventually swing the state’s 38 electoral college votes to whichever candidate takes on President Donald Trump in November 2020.

+O’Rourke spokesman, Chris Evans, responded saying, “Well, there are two Texans, but only one has taken the time to visit each of the 254 counties of the state and only one has received more votes than any Democrat in the history of Texas while building a grassroots movement that increased young voter turnout by more than double.”

+The Castro-Texas Democratic party fundraiser was planned for nearly a week; the O’Rourke event was free to attend and announced Thursday morning, and was better attended.

-The emerging rivalry between the two Texas natives strains relationships between volunteers, donors, other politicians, and operatives, who used to share the same objectives but now have to fight for one candidate over the other.
+The emerging rivalry between the two Texas natives strains relationships between volunteers, donors, other politicians, and operatives, who used to share the same objectives but now have to fight for one candidate over the other, against each other.

-Castro has a large well of allies who have helped him and his brother, Joaquin Castro, run for local and national positions before.
-O’Rourke’s team is centered in El Paso but expanded to a tsunami of volunteers in his statewide run against incumbent Republican Senator Ted Cruz.
+Castro has a large well of allies who have helped him and his brother, Congressman Joaquin Castro, run for local and national positions before.
+O’Rourke’s team is centered in El Paso but expanded with a tsunami of volunteers in his statewide run against incumbent Republican Senator Ted Cruz.

 Castro is the former Mayor of San Antonio and Secretary of Housing and Urban Development.
 O’Rourke is a former El Paso Congressman and City Council Member.